Top 3 Hiring Practices of the Most Successful Companies

 Results demonstrate that, thankfully, culling skilled candidates from a virtual onslaught of applications is more a science than an art.

 Web-based recruiting technologies have replaced employee referrals as the most effective tool in an HR professional’s belt; when used in combination with the following complementary hiring practices, they become even more effective.

 Applicant tracking software, common in even small businesses today, makes screening applicants, organizing their information, and managing job seeker resumes a more streamlined process for hiring managers.
 Organizations surveyed stated that they plan to rely even more heavily on automated resume screening and searching by adding computer-assisted interviewing components to the application selection process.

 Find the Right Hiring Software

 Our Hiring Software Buyer's Guide provides a real-world hiring software essentials checklist that will help you make an informed decision.

 2. Interview techniques that elicit context-specific examples from candidates.

-3. Values-based assessments.
+3. Values-based employment assessments.

-At present, however, a majority of organizations don't use any form of assessment during their hiring process.
-This could change over the next three years, as organizations begin to make greater use of testing methods that measure not only job knowledge but also how well a candidate's values match up with the company culture.
+At present, however, a majority of organizations don't use any form of pre-employment assessment during their hiring process.
+This could change over the next few years, as organizations begin to make greater use of testing methods that measure not only job knowledge but also how well a job candidate's values match up with the company culture.

 Finally, just as HR professionals must find the right people to fill the right positions, they must also remember to use the right technique at the right time.
-While the techniques above have proven highly successful, they need to be tailored to the individual candidate and specifics of the job description on every occasion.
+While the hiring best practices techniques above have proven highly successful, they need to be tailored to the individual candidate and specifics of the job description on every occasion.